MGrapin55/gryllus_genome_assembly/Assembly/README.md

 ## Chromosome level scaffold naming convention

 In both the cases of *G.bimaculatus* and *G.assimilis* they named there chromosomes convention in order of size (largest to smallest).
-Currenly, our assemblies are not at chromosomal level scaffolds for all chromosomes. (ie. there are still some unplaced scaffolds that are larger.)
+Currenly, our assemblies are not at chromosomal level scaffolds for all chromosomes. (ie. there are still some unplaced scaffolds.)

 | Case                    | Strategy                | Example                |
 | ----------------------- | ----------------------- | ---------------------- |